kasunkv/UoM-CSE-DotNet-Workshop-2017/README.md

-# .Net Workshop | University of Moratuwa - CSE | Setup Guide
+# .Net Workshop 2017 | University of Moratuwa - CSE

+The following documentation contains the information about the prerequisites for the *.Net Workshop 2017* and the Step-by-Step Guide to start developing the sample application that will be completed during the workshop.
+The students are required to Install the software and the tools mentioned in the **Prerequisites** section and Follow the **Step-by-Step Guideline** given below to partially complete the example application.

 ## Prerequisites
 You must install the following software before the .Net Workshop

 * Visual Studio 2015 Community Edition - [Download](https://www.microsoft.com/en-us/download/details.aspx?id=48146)

 ## Example Project

 We will use an example project through out the .Net Workshop to explain the concepts and the techniques.
-It's is a **mandatory** that you have the required software packages installed on your personal computers and follow the **Step-by-Step Guide** found bellow to start creating the example project.
+It's is **mandatory** that you have the required software packages installed on your personal computers and follow the **Step-by-Step Guide** found bellow to start creating the example project.

 **You must:**
 > complete the Example Project up to the point described in the Step-by-Step Guide to successfully follow along with the .Net Workshop agenda.